Léane Labrèche-Dor

 Léane Labrèche-Dor (born July 6, 1988) is a Canadian actress.
-She is most noted for her performance in the film Laughter (Le Rire), for which she received a Prix Iris nomination for Best Actress at the 22nd Quebec Cinema Awards.
+She is most noted for her performances in the films Laughter (Le Rire), for which she received a Prix Iris nomination for Best Actress at the 22nd Quebec Cinema Awards, and My Mother's Men (Les hommes de ma mère), for which she received a Best Actress nomination at the 25th Quebec Cinema Awards in 2023.

 Originally from Saint-Lambert, Quebec, she is a graduate of the National Theatre School of Canada.

 In 2020 she appeared in Escouade 99, the Quebec television adaptation of Brooklyn Nine-Nine.
 She was also previously a cast member of SNL Québec, the shortlived Quebec adaptation of Saturday Night Live, and its spinoff series Le nouveau show.
-She has also appeared in the films Family First (Chien de garde) and Lines of Escape (Lignes de fuite).
+She has also appeared in the films Family First (Chien de garde) an Lines of Escape (Lignes de fuite).

 She is in a romantic relationship with her frequent costar Mickaël Gouin.